ciroiriarte/ciroiriarte.github.io/_posts/2008-02-29-ldap-authentication-with-apache2.md

 In the logs we should find this lines:

-LDAP: Built with OpenLDAP LDAP SDK &lt;— *ldap modules loaded succesfully*
+LDAP: Built with OpenLDAP LDAP SDK <— *ldap modules loaded succesfully*
-LDAP: SSL support available &lt;— *CA cert found and read succesfully*
+LDAP: SSL support available <— *CA cert found and read succesfully*

 That’s all…